wlillisdev/tasty_tipples/README.md

   # <img src="assets/readme/security_icon.png" alt="security" width="45"/> Security
   - Cross-Site Request Forgery (CSRF) tokens were used on all forms.
-  - Secret access keys were stored safely in env.py this was set up before the first push to Github.
   - Django allauth was used to ensure only signed in users can edit or delete review.
 And for super user permissions.